Treks to Machu Picchu

 Disadvantage 1: the route is less diverged than the other treks.
 It leads through the Andes Mountains but not through the upper-jungle.

 Disadvantage 2: you don’t finish in Machu Picchu, not even in Aguas Calientes, but in the village of Ollantaytambo.
 There, you’ll take the tourist train to Aguas Calientes, where you’ll stay for the night in a hotel.
-The next morning you’ll go up to visit Machu Picchu.
+The next morning you’ll go up to visit Machu Picchu with a guide.